Point Cloud Processing (PCL)

 What is the difference between 2D LiDAR and 3D Point Cloud Processing?

-2D LiDAR provides a single slice of the world, useful for basic mapping on flat floors.
-3D Point Cloud Processing utilizes volumetric data, allowing the robot to see overhangs, low obstacles, and complex geometries, which is essential for safe navigation in cluttered or multi-level environments.
+2D LiDAR gives a single slice of the world, great for basic mapping on flat floors.
+3D Point Cloud Processing harnesses full volumetric data, letting robots spot overhangs, low obstacles, and tricky geometries—essential for safe navigation in cluttered or multi-level spaces.

 Does PCL require a GPU to run efficiently on an AGV?

-Not always, but it is highly recommended for dense data.
-Basic filtering (like Voxel Grids) runs well on modern CPUs (i7/ARM).
-However, complex segmentation or deep learning-based point cloud analysis (like PointNet) generally requires CUDA-accelerated GPUs (like NVIDIA Jetson modules) to maintain real-time performance.
+Not always, but it's highly recommended for dense data.
+Basic filters like Voxel Grids run fine on modern CPUs (i7/ARM).
+But complex segmentation or deep learning analysis (like PointNet) usually needs CUDA-powered GPUs (like NVIDIA Jetson) for real-time speeds.

 How does Voxel Grid filtering improve navigation performance?

-Voxel Grid filtering takes a dense cloud (e.g., 300,000 points) and approximates it with a sparse grid (e.g., 5,000 points) by calculating the centroid of points within each cube (voxel).
-This drastically reduces memory usage and processing time for SLAM algorithms without losing the overall shape of the environment.
+Voxel Grid filtering takes a dense cloud (say, 300,000 points) and boils it down to a sparse grid (like 5,000 points) by averaging centroids in each voxel cube.
+This cuts memory use and processing time for SLAM without messing up the environment's overall shape.

 What is RANSAC and why is it used in robotics PCL?